Kevinferl98/realtime-quiz-platform/README.md

 **Observability**: Traces and logs are centralized in Grafana.
 Backend services emit OpenTelemetry traces and structured JSON logs with `trace_id` / `span_id` correlation.

+**Shared Observability Library**: Logging and tracing is decoupled into a dedicated, reusable GitHub repository (fastapi-observability-lib).

 ## Running the Application

 ### Prerequisites